typestack/class-validator/README.md

 }

 let post = new Post();
-post.title = 'Hello'; // should not pass
+post.title = "Hello"; // should not pass
-post.text = 'this is a great post about hell world'; // should not pass post.rating = 11; // should not pass
+post.text = "this is a great post about hell world"; // should not pass post.rating = 11; // should not pass
-post.email = 'google.com'; // should not pass
+post.email = "google.com"; // should not pass
-post.site = 'googlecom'; // should not pass
+post.site = "googlecom"; // should not pass

 let errors = validate(post); // returns you array of errors
 ```